danielraffel/omnivoreToGhostSync/README.md

 - Configure the necessary parameters in `index.js` before deployment.
 - Deploy the function to Google Cloud Functions.
 - Bookmark items in Omnivore with annotations and tags; these will be synced to your Ghost blog automatically.
+- Quite a few additional things were necessary to integrate posts with my blog on Ghost.org.
+Those adjustments are described in [this blog post](https://danielraffel.me/2024/01/30/intriguing-stuff/)

 ## Local Testing
 - Uncomment the local server code in `index.js` if you wish to run the application locally for testing purposes.